top of page

 Cycling: 55 Miles

 We being the day with a short shuttle to Fort Frederick, where you can explore one of the largest forts built by the English Colonists.
 Then it’s on the bikes enjoying the downhill glide and passing many of the historic canal houses and locks.
 After a trailside picnic, the trail comes within 2.5 miles of Antietam Battlefield ($20), and those interest can divert the short distance to explore the site of the bloodiest battle of the Civil War.
-Our day ends as we roll into famous Harpers Ferry for our overnight stay.
+Our day ends as we roll into famous Harpers Ferry where you’ll have time to explore before shuttling to our hotel.

-We leave Harpers Ferry behind as we enjoy another day of cycling, meandering with the powerful Potomac and taking in the beautiful scenery as we make our way to Great Fall, a series of waterfalls, rapids and drops which present significant challenges to early engineers in order to make it navigable.
-You’ll have time to explore Great Falls before we shuttle to our nearby hotel for the night.
-In the evening, we’ll venture out to historic Old Town Alexandria with lively restaurants, shops and nightlife.
+We leave Harpers Ferry behind as we enjoy another day of cycling, now meandering with the powerful Potomac and taking in the beautiful scenery as we make our way to Great Fall, a series of waterfalls, rapids and drops which presented significant challenges for early engineers attempting to make the Potomac navigable.
+You’ll have time to explore Great Falls before continuing on for our last 14 miles taking us to C&O mile marker 0 in Washington DC, and the end of this truly epic adventure!

 bottom of page